Ahmed199810/SmartSchematic/README.md

 # Smart Schematic

-### A Python GUI changing the color of mosfets selected from the tool box
+### A Python GUI changing the color of mosfets selected from the tool box.
+The main idea is to save the image and load it in the app
+and once selecting new item we remove the old view and replace it with the new one

 ## Features
 1 - Creating Custom object from scemdraw (NMOS)